 ABOUT THE CAMPAIGN

-Two important events provided the impetus for the Campaign to create the Julius Rosenwald & Rosenwald Schools National Historical Park-- the addition of the Rosenwald Schools to the National Trust for Historic Preservation’s list of most endangered historic places in America in 2002, and the release in 2015 of the documentary film “Rosenwald,” by filmmaker Aviva Kempner.
+The Campaign to Create the Julius Rosenwald & Rosenwald Schools National Historical Park was inspired by two events -- the addition in 2002 of the Rosenwald Schools to the National Trust for Historic Preservation’s list of most endangered historic places in America, and the release in 2015 of the documentary film “Rosenwald,” by filmmaker Aviva Kempner.

-Inspired by the film, representatives of the National Parks Conservation Association and the National Trust began meeting in 2016 to explore a way to honor the legacy of Julius Rosenwald and protect the Rosenwald schools.
-Other highly dedicated volunteers soon joined in to form the Rosenwald Park Campaign, a 501(c)(3)non-profit organization.
+Inspired by the film, representatives of the National Parks Conservation Association and the National Trust met in 2016 to explore a way to honor the legacy of Julius Rosenwald and preserve the Rosenwald Schools.
+Other highly dedicated volunteers soon joined in to establish the Rosenwald Park Campaign, a 501(c)(3) non-profit organization.

-The Campaign envisions a National Historical Park with a visitor center in Chicago that would interpret Rosenwald’s overall legacy.
-The National Historical Park would also include a number of Rosenwald School sites throughout the south, all to be selected by the National Park Service (NPS).
+The Campaign envisions a multi-site National Historical Park comprising a state-of-the-art visitor center in Chicago that would interpret Rosenwald’s overall legacy and a small number of Rosenwald Schools throughout the south complemented by a network of Rosenwald Schools associated with the Park but not included in it.

 In June 2019 Senator Richard Durbin and Congressman Danny Davis, both of Illinois, jointly introduced The Julius Rosenwald and Rosenwald Schools Study Act, directing the National Park Service (NPS) to conduct a special resource study (SRS) of the sites associated with the life and legacy of Julius Rosenwald and the Rosenwald Schools.
 It quickly developed bipartisan support.
-In December 2020 the final bill passed overwhelmingly in both Houses and was signed into law (Public Law 116–336 ) on January 13, 2021.
+In December 2020 the final bill passed overwhelmingly in both Houses of Congress and was signed into law (Public Law 116–336) on January 13, 2021, by President Trump.

 For more information on how you can contribute to the Campaign and receive all the latest updates on our efforts, click here.